Garnets – colorful gemstones

-Blule garnets of Bekily are included in the following list:40 unique natural wonders of the world[/caption] This article is a kind of wonder by itself: after meticulous work of several years here has been collected a list of absolutely unique places, where nature has outdone itself and created something unique, just in one example.
+Blule garnets of Bekily are included in the following lists and articles:40 unique natural wonders of the world[/caption] This article is a kind of wonder by itself: after meticulous work of several years here has been collected a list of absolutely unique places, where nature has outdone itself and created something unique, just in one example.

 - Karl Schmetzer and Heinz-Jürgen Bernhardt, Garnets from Madagascar With a Color Change of Blue-Green to Purple.
 Gems&Gemology, Winter 1999, page accessed in the 26th November 2018.